- a classical/contemporary couple: Ulysses and Guido da Montefeltro

 Similarly, Guido’s plan to guarantee salvation by becoming a Franciscan was, he thought, ironclad.
 It would have succeeded but for, in his telling, the “High Priest” who lured him back into sin:

 Io fui uom d’arme, e poi fui cordigliero, credendomi, sì cinto, fare ammenda; e certo il creder mio venìa intero, se non fosse il gran prete, a cui mal prenda! che mi rimise ne le prime colpe.
 (Inf.
 27.67-71)

 I was a man of arms, then wore the cord, believing that, so girt, I made amends; and surely what I thought would have been true were it not for the High Priest—may he be damned— who made me fall back into my former sins.

-In this respect, Ulysses is unusual in Inferno while Guido da Montefeltro is typical: it is typical of Dante’s sinners, beginning with Francesca’s explanation that “Love made me do it”, to blame others for their sins.
+In this respect, Ulysses is unusual in Inferno while Guido da Montefeltro is typical: it is typical of Dante’s sinners, beginning with Francesca, to shift the blame for damnation from oneself.

 * * *